 Mahua is a large sized multipurpose forest tree that is found throughout the mixed deciduous forests of India, Nepal, Sri Lanka and other South Asian countries.
 It is an important economic tree used as food, medicine and for other commercial uses such as soap and detergent manufacture, oil extraction, skincare, etc.

 Mahua flowers and seeds are edible.
-The fruits of tree are used as vegetable.
-The seeds of tree contain about 40% pale yellow oil.
+The fruits of the tree are used as vegetable.
+The seeds of the tree contain about 40% pale yellow oil.
 This oil is used as cooking oil by most of the tribes in Odisha, Chhattisgarh and Maharashtra.
 After the oil extraction the residue is used as fish poison.
 Bheel tribe of Madhya Pradesh burn this residual cake inside the room for keeping the snakes away.
-The other uses of Mahua oil are as hair oil, skin care, vegetable butter and in making of soaps.
+The other uses of Mahua oil are as hair oil, skincare, vegetable butter and in the making of soaps.

 The botanical name of Mahua is Madhuca indica and it belongs to the family Sapotaceae.
 The synonyms of species are M. latifolia (Roxb.)
 Macbride, Bassia latifolia Roxb.
 Its taxonomical classification is as given below:-

 - DIVISION Magnoliaphyta

 - ORDER Ericolos